Grandparents urged to choose stocks and shares JISAs over cash

 It found that a grandparent who saved the maximum amount into a cash JISA paying 1% AER each year since 2011, would have contributed £44,836 in total and would have made £2,241 in interest.

-But a grandparent who invested the same amount of money into a stocks and shares JISA containing a fund mirroring the FTSE All Share Index would have made a £2,691 profit in the same time.
+But a grandparent who isn’t aware of this how to buy cryptocurrency in UK guide and invested the same amount of money into a stocks and shares JISA containing a fund mirroring the FTSE All Share Index would have made a £2,691 profit in the same time.

 That’s a £450, or 20%, increase compared with the cash account.